ravi688/SKVMOIP/README.md

 ### What's in the Software Suite
 1. Firmware Software for STM32401CCU6 and W5500 WizChip
-2. Client Software for a Client Computer.
+2. Client Software for a Client Computer, called "SKVMOIP Client".
 3. Server Software for HDMI stream Encoder Server.

 ### Hardware Requirements